NOAA-National-Severe-Storms-Laboratory/sfcHCA/README.md

 # sfcHCA
-Repository (soon to be) holding a Python version of the NEXRAD Surface Hydrometeor Classification Algorithm.
+Repository holding a Python version of the NEXRAD Surface Hydrometeor Classification Algorithm.

+13 August 2025: Code is forthcoming pending clean-up and documentation.